jupe/home.js/README.md

 * [nodejs](www.nodejs.org)
 * [mongodb](mongodb.org)
 * [owfs](www.owfs.org)  (will be optional dependency)
- * limitations: owfs support only linux.
+ * limitations: owfs support only Linux.
   * I've thinking to start using some other onewire library